OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ```

 This command will find all ore and ice opportunities on the given date and write those opportunities in CSV format to the specified file.
 To run the complete back test, simply run this command for every date in the date range.
 If you have a reasonably powerful machine, you will be able to run multiple dates in parallel.
 When all dates complete, you can concatenate all the output files to make a single results file with all opportunities for our date range.

+> ### NOTE
+>
+> This back test was run *before* we discovered gapping problems in order book data \(see [Example 4](#example-4---unpublished-data-build-a-trade-heuristic)\).
+We did not re-run the back test due to time constraints.
+We believe our conclusions here are not adversely affected by back testing on gapped data.
+We did, however, fix our back test scripts to fill gaps so that future runs \(or your own experiments\) will be as correct as possible.

 Assuming you've generated back test data \(you can also use our data which is available at [ore_ice_arb_backtest_20170101_20170131.csv.gz](https://drive.google.com/open?id=0B6lvkwGmS7a2SDBYRmJwVjhiTm8)\), we now turn to a [Jupyter notebook](code/book/Example_8_Ore_Ice_Arbitrage_Backtest.ipynb) which shows our analysis of the results.
 We start by reading the opportunities file into a simple array: